Invergowrie: History

 Where the stones are, if they exist, has not been quite agreed.
 There is a "Deil's stone" at Greystanes, behind the Hilton hotel, surrounded by a Victorian fence.
 There is also a lump of rock which used to be called "the Paddock Stone" or the "Fairy Stone" in the wood situated on the Waterside road, near the quarry.
 It was said another stone was left in Invergowrie Bay, but that is now covered in silt and not visible.
 The Parish of Longforgan, by Adam Phillips, contains several paragraphs on the subject.
 The stones are of course glacial deposits.
 There was also the large Victorian house called "The Gows", now part of the Invergowrie Technology Park.

 On 22 October 1979 a rail crash occurred after a warning signal was ignored resulting in the death of five people and 50 injuries.

 Geography

 Invergowrie is located on the northwest bank of the Firth of Tay, with the Invergowrie Bay located just to the east and south of the village.

+The village is included in the Dundee 'settlement' (contiguous built-up area defined by populated postcodes) along with Monifieth on the east side of the city, which similarly to Invergowrie was previously administered as part of Dundee but is now in another local authority area: Angus.